 If you decide to spend the night in Aveiro, we suggest booking a room at Hotel Moliceiro, Melia Ria or the Montebelo Vista Alegre Ílhavo Hotel.

 Set in the heart of Aveiro, Hotel Moliceiro offers 49 rooms, most of them overlooking the city’s canals.
-Its central location allows you to explore all the main attractions on foot, but if you want you can also rent a bike at the reception.
+Its central location allows you to explore all the main attractions on foot, but if you want, you can also rent a bike at the reception.

 Open since 2005, Melia Ria is a 4-star hotel located on the edge of the Ria de Aveiro.
-It’s only a few minutes away from the train station and the historic centre.
+It’s only a few minutes from the train station and the historic centre.
 There’s a restaurant on-site, as well as a spa, an indoor pool and a fitness centre.

 A bit further out in Ílhavo is the Montebelo Vista Alegre.
 This 5-star hotel is a homage to Vista Alegre, a brand of traditional Portuguese ceramics.
 Every room is decorated with porcelain art, and during your stay, you can participate in ceramic workshops or visit the Vista Alegre museum.
 There are also other facilities such as a spa, an indoor pool and an outdoor pool overlooking the Boco river.